 VicInAqua partners organise Study Visits of outstanding and novel RAS (Recirculating Aquaculture Systems) and wastewater treatment plants in Kenya, Tanzania and Uganda.
 They address more specifically aquaculture operators, researchers and further stakeholders in Kenya, Tanzania and Uganda to boost community building and best-practice sharing in the fields.

 Musoma, Tanzania (7 December 2018)

-Partner STIPRO (Science, Technology and Innovation Policy Research Organisation, Tanzania) will organise a Study Visit of a wastewater treatment plant of Musoma Urban Water Supply and Sanitation Authority (MUWASA).
+Partner STIPRO (Science, Technology and Innovation Policy Research Organisation, Tanzania) organised a Study Visit of a wastewater treatment plant of MUWASA (Musoma Urban Water Supply and Sanitation Authority).
 MUWASA was established with the objective of supplying water and implement the removal of wastewater in the Musoma Municipality in a sustainable manner.

-The visit will be conducted in the frame of a VicInAqua Round Table on technologies for wastewater treatment helping to improve environmental impact in Tanzania.
+The visit was conducted in the frame of a VicInAqua Round Table on technologies for wastewater treatment helping to improve environmental impact in Tanzania.
 More information about our Round Tables here.
-Registration to the event directly by STIPRO here.

 Entebbe, Uganda (20 November 2018)